 The Beginning of the End

-Day one represents the first sefira and initial burst of energy of loving-kindness (Khesed): ‘The world was built with Khesed’ (Psalms 89:3); And week seven represents the ultimate sefira and the completion: ‘I formed a covenant with My chosen one; I swore to David, My servant.’
+Day one represents the first sefirah of the seven lower Sefirot and initial burst of energy of loving-kindness (Khesed): ‘The world was built with Khesed’ (Psalms 89:3); And week seven represents the ultimate sefirah and the completion: ‘I formed a covenant with My chosen one; I swore to David, My servant.’
 (Psalms 89:4).

 The Final Redemption